Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is reviewed we make a recommendation to the owner based upon our experience as property managers in Burke and the information which we have verified.
+After the background check is reviewed we make a recommendation to the owner based upon our experience as rental managers in Burke and the information which we have verified.
 Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

 Our Broker Will Nesbitt